Our Team

 Graduate Students

-Rebecca Tucker, Clinical Psychology PhD Student
+Alex Ryken, Experimental Psychology PhD Student

 I joined the lab in 2017 for my MSc in Experimental Psychology and then started the PhD program in 2019.
 I’m interested in the metalinguistic skills which underlie reading ability, and am especially interested in punctuation and how prosodic sensitivity (an awareness of the rhythmic components of language) contributes to early reading development.
 I’ve been fortunate to receive a SSHRC Doctoral Fellowship and a Nova Scotia Graduate Scholarship to support my PhD studies.
 I moved to Halifax from London, Ontario where I completed my Hons.
 BA in Psychology at Huron University College at Western University.
-In my spare time I love to read, travel, and explore the city.
-Mariam Elgendi, Clinical Psychology PhD Student
+In my spare time I love to read, travel, and explore the city. |

 I joined the lab in 2023 for my PhD in Clinical Psychology.
 I completed my BA (Hons) degree at Carleton University, where I double majored in psychology and linguistics.
 My thesis focused on how young multilingual adults exposed to English or French post-puberty produce language.
 I am interested in working on projects involving how digital literacy and syntactic skills impact reading comprehension in children.
 In my spare time, I love to kayak, go to the gym, hike, and be by the water. |